DarkJaslo/Horaris-FIB/README.md

 2. Log in if needed.
 3. Field <tt>"id"</tt> is the current semester.
 4. Enter the link in field <tt>"classes"</tt>.
 5. This is the file this program can read.
 You can easily copy it to a local file with CTRL+A and copy.
-You can leave the file without removing anything, because the program ignores all lines until <tt>"count":</tt>.
+You can leave the file as it is without removing anything, because the program ignores all lines until <tt>"count":</tt>.

 ### Input format